Biphenyl is a molecule where a benzene ring is attached to anothe... | Channels for Pearson+

 18. Reactions of Aromatics:EAS and Beyond EAS:Nitration Mechanism

 Biphenyl is a molecule where a benzene ring is attached to another benzene ring through a single bond.
 The site of substitution for biphenyl is determined by which phenyl ring is more activated, and which position on that ring is most reactive.
-What mononitration products are expected in the given reaction?
+Draw the major mononitration products expected from the given reaction.

 Biphenyl is a molecule where a benzene ring is attached to another benzene ring through a single bond.
 The site of substitution for biphenyl is determined by which phenyl ring is more activated, and which position on that ring is most reactive.
-What mononitration products are expected in the given reaction?
+Draw the major mononitration products expected from the given reaction.